5 Star Travel Insurance from Admiral

 The policy excess is the amount you must pay towards any claim.
 The excess applies to each insured person and each event that leads to a claim.

-Yes, the age limit varies between 70 years and 75 years.
+Yes, the age limit varies between 75 years and 79 years for policies bought direct with Admiral.

-Yes, the age limit varies between 75 years and 79 years.
+Yes, the age limit varies between 79 years and 85 years for policies bought direct with Admiral.

 You’ll be covered if there’s any disruption to your flights (in line with current cover and exclusions) if you already have travel cover or have booked a trip on your annual policy.